Rishiofficial432-432/lexus/now.md

-# Lexus: A Deep Dive into Your Intelligent Workspace
+# LEXUS: A Deep Dive into Your Intelligent Workspace

-This document provides a comprehensive, top-to-bottom explanation of the Lexus application.
+This document provides a comprehensive, top-to-bottom explanation of the LEXUS application.
 It covers the core philosophy, the application's features, and detailed walkthroughs of each workflow, from creating a simple note to managing a classroom.

 ---

 ## 1. The Core Philosophy: Your Data, Your Device

-Before diving into the features, it's essential to understand what makes Lexus different.
+Before diving into the features, it's essential to understand what makes LEXUS different.
 It is a **local-first** and **privacy-first** application.

 -   **What this means for you:** All your information—every note, task, journal entry, and setting—is stored directly on your computer's hard drive, within your web browser's secure storage.
 Your data never leaves your device unless you explicitly use an AI feature (which sends only that specific request to Google's servers) or the Google Workspace integration.
 -   **The benefits:** You have absolute ownership and privacy.
 The app works perfectly offline, and there are no accounts or sign-ups required.
 The one exception to this is the optional Student/Teacher Portal, which requires a cloud database (Supabase) to function, but this is a self-contained module that you control.